Introduction

 Amateur Radio: Also known as "Ham Radio".
 I've been a licensed "ham" since 1975, and continue to enjoy this hobby.
 You can find more details about my involvement in ham radio -- including my call sign change in 2012 to N6OI -- on the Home Page of this site.

 Playing Music: I love to play music.
 This is, without reservation, my favorite hobby.
 I started playing clarinet in grammar school, and ended up majoring in Music Education in college.
 (I taught only briefly, however.
 Suffice it to say that being a public school teacher was not my calling, but I have the utmost respect for those that dedicate their lives to the education of our youth.).
 My major instrument in college was indeed the clarinet, but I also play sax, guitar, and whatever else I feel brave enough to fool with at the time.
+And I'm performing vocals these days as well.
 My only claim to fame is being a (nearly) original member of The Chico Bavarian Band, which in 1997, became the first American band ever to play in the Munich Oktoberfest.
+In recent years, I've played in several smaller Oktoberfest bands, performing German, Austrian, Swiss, Italian, and (of course) American music at Oktoberfest celebrations held by restaurants, cities, and private organizations.

 Of late, I'm continuing to play guitar as well.
 I stopped playing for more than two decades at one point, but decided to get back into it in recent years.
 I'm still enjoying it very much.
 I mostly play to accompany myself when I sing, but that too is something I haven't done much of for a while and really enjoy.